PrideLee/Zihao.Li.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2th-year M.S. student in aircraft design at [Technology and Engineering Center for Space Utilization (CSU), CAS](http://www.csu.cas.cn/) at [The University of Chinese Academic of Science (UCAS)](http://www.ucas.ac.cn/), advised by [Wei Dang](http://people.ucas.ac.cn/~0052921).
-My research interests are in Data Mining, Machine Learining and Optimization for Production Process.
+I am a 2th-year M.S. student in aircraft design at the [Technology and Engineering Center for Space Utilization (CSU), CAS](http://www.csu.cas.cn/) at [The University of Chinese Academic of Science (UCAS)](http://www.ucas.ac.cn/), advised by [Wei Dang](http://people.ucas.ac.cn/~0052921).
+My research interests are in Data Mining, Machine Learning and Optimization for the Production Process.